Victor Hedman Game Preview: Lightning vs. Stars

-Victor Hedman will be in action when the Tampa Bay Lightning and Dallas Stars face off at 2:00 PM ET on Saturday, December 2, 2023.
-Prop bets for Hedman are available, and we have information to help you make good decisions.
+Victor Hedman and the Tampa Bay Lightning will face the Dallas Stars at 7:00 PM ET on Monday, December 4, 2023.
+Prop bets for Hedman in that upcoming Lightning-Stars game are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.